aremesal/bash-favicon-generator/README.md

 `./favicon.sh /path/to/image.png "Title of my website"`

 The script will create a folder 'favicon', and put inside all the files.
-Once finished, the script will show the HTML code to copy and paste in the website.
+Once finished, the script will show the HTML code to copy and paste into the website `<head>`.
 Just do it, and copy all the contents of the favicon/* folder to the root of your website.

 Please, remember that the image should be at least 553px